 Breadcrumbs enhance the navigation, as they help users reach pages faster.

-If you have a large and multi-layered website, you need to ensure that the breadcrumb navigation:
+For large websites with loads of products and categories, like eCommerce stores, you need to ensure that breadcrumb navigation:

 Is the Search Function Efficient?